 Our vibrancy is linked to the journals we host (Global Policy, Peacebuilding, and East Asia: an International Quarterly), to housing the administrative hub of the British Society for Middle Eastern Studies, and to our research Centres and Institutes in Islamic and Middle Eastern Studies, Global Policy, Global Security, Political Thought and Contemporary Chinese Studies.

 Our academic community ethos stresses equality and that we will provide an environment that supports all its members effectively.
 The successful candidate will join a vibrant School providing a stimulating and supportive environment for educational innovation.
 All staff have access to excellent individual support and Durham University’s wealth of resources, as appropriate for a University that aims to be firmly within the world’s top tier of Universities.

-Applications are invited for a Fixed term Teaching Fellow in International Relations and Peace and Conflict Studies.
+Applications are invited for a Fixed Term Teaching Fellow in East Asian politics and/or East Asian International Relations.